-Our allotment site is inspected annually at the beginning of July by two Harrogate & District Allotment Federation judges.
-The judges are given a tour of the site, which includes looking at the two plots, chosen by our management committee as the best two plots on our site.
-The judges decide which plot they think is the best of the two and also score our site against the other seven sites in the Harrogate district.
-The criteria used for judging the top plot and the best site are as follows:
+Our allotment site is inspected annually at the beginning of July by two Harrogate & District Allotment Federation judges acting on behalf of Harrogate in Bloom.
+The judges are given a tour of the site, which includes looking at the plots, chosen by our management committee as the best plots on our site.
+The judges decide which plot they think is the best and also score our site against the following criteria: